Use and modification of Ionica Power amps

 Use on the 9cm (3400MHz) Band

-To make these amps work on 3400 MHz -3456 MHz no retuning is required.
-At least 3 beacons in the UK are active using these amps 24/7
+To make these ex Ionica amps work on 3400 MHz -3456 MHz no retuning is required.
+At the time of writing, least 3 beacons in the UK were active using Ionica amps 24/7

 Pin-out of the 15way D type connector.